WebAssembly/spec/md-proto/WebAssembly.md

 complement signed integers aren't symmetric around zero.

-> When used as linear memory indices or function table indices, integer types are sometimes referred to as "pointers".
+> When used as linear memory indices or function table indices, integer types may play the role of "pointers".

 ##### Booleans